AFL England: London

-Former teams

 Regional England

 The BARFL Regional Premiership commenced in 2003, and ran until it was absorbed into the BARFL's 3rd division Social League at the start of the 2007 season.
 The Aussie Rules UK 9-a-side National League began in 2007, featuring teams in a number of regional divisions.
 This then combined with AFL England in 2010, to form the AFL England Central & Northern and AFL England Southern Divisions.